beomjopark/OHT_analysis/README.md

 ## Pipeline

 0. The `MATLAB` code are intended to call `Params_...` first to load the parameter setups (although you would need to modify some of them depending on the `PBS -v` arguments.).

+### Local Interpolation

 1. `selection_Int.pbs` : Profile selection and filtering procedure.

     PBS consists of 4 MATLAB calls, but you should comment out all except the one you are intended to call.
-Due to the computation time limit, selectionAndVerticalIntegrationPchip_wrapper splits the total dataset into nParts: Pre-2017 into 4 parts and 2017-18 into 2 parts.
+Due to the computation time limit, `selectionAndVerticalIntegrationPchip_wrapper` splits the total dataset into `nParts`: Pre-2017 into 4 parts and 2017-18 into 2 parts.
 Check the `qsub` command to run which chunk (`iPart`) to process.

     `createDataMask_Distrib` will generate data mask for each pressure level in the list `intStartList`. `filterUsingMasks_Distrib` is actually a deprecated placeholder.